 Age and Sex.
 Table 6 shows estimated safety belt use rates and unweighted numbers (N) of occupants for all vehicle types combined by age and sex.
 The belt use rates for the two youngest age groups should be interpreted with caution, and will be excluded from the following discussion, because the unweighted number of occupants is quite low.
 Belt use for females in all age groups was higher than for males.
-However, the absolute difference in belt use rates between sexes varied depending upon the age group.
-The most notable difference was found in the 16-29-year old age group where the estimated belt use rate was 13 percentage points higher for females than for males.
-While still large, this difference in belt use is shrinking.
-During last year's survey we found a difference of 16 percentage points (Eby, Vivoda, & Cavanagh, 2006).
-Still, these results argue strongly for statewide efforts to continue to be directed toward persuading young males, and males in general, to wear their safety belts.
+However, the absolute difference in belt use rates between sexes varied slightly depending upon the age group.
+The most interesting finding from the present survey was that there was only a 2.4 percentage point difference between males and females in the 16-29-year old age group.
+This difference was 10.7 percentage points in 2008 (Eby, Vivoda, & Cavanagh, 2008); 13 percentage points in 2007 (Eby, Vivoda, & Cavanagh, 2007) and 16 percentage points in 2006 (Eby, Vivoda, & Cavanagh, 2006).
+This dramatic narrowing of the difference in belt use among young men and women shows that the primary belt use law in Minnesota had its intended effect.